MohammedHassan07/DrugHouse/README.md

 Drug Dictinary is a website for pharmacy students, it contains more than 200 drug with its molecular formula, IUPAC name, structual formula etc.

+### Note
+In this project I upload only few medicine details for data security

 ## Installation

 Use the package manager [npm] to install the packages.